What Is the Coordination Tax?

 1. AI is making individuals faster — but teams harder to coordinate

+This is the paradox nobody talks about.
+AI tools like Claude and ChatGPT have made individual contributors dramatically more productive.
 But when every person on the team is moving 3x faster, the coordination problem explodes.
 More work is being produced, which means more handoffs, more decisions, more things to track.
 The bottleneck has shifted from individual output to team coordination.

 2. Chat has become the operating system for work — but it wasn't designed for it

-Slack, WhatsApp, and Teams were designed for communication.
+WhatsApp, Slack, and Teams were designed for communication.
 Not for coordination.
 Every team decision, task assignment, lead mention, and follow-up commitment gets dropped into the same stream of messages — and then buried by the next conversation.

 Chat is where work happens.
 But chat is also where work disappears.